-Linda Poitras also has a long history of missions.
-She started out as an AIMer to Nigeria in the 1980’s, met and married her husband, Jim, there and became a career missionary in 1986.
+Office Volunteer, Linda Poitras also has a long history of missions.
+She started out as our very first AIMer to Nigeria in the 1980’s, where she met and married her husband, Jim, and became a career missionary in 1986.
 After serving for many years in Ghana, hosting many AIMers along the way, Linda has been volunteering in the office to support short-term missions programs since 2011.

 Go!
 Center Volunteer Coach

 Tia, with nearly four years of experience in the world headquarters office, is the one you want to talk to if you have questions about opportunities around the world within our organization.
 She is a networker extraordinaire who skillfully uses her gifts to manage and expand the Go!
 Center.
-Her Next Steps and other missions experiences combined with her passion to help connect people to the harvest make her an effective “coach”.
+Her Next Steps, AIM, AMP, and other missions experiences combined with her passion to help connect people to the harvest, make her an effective “coach”.